Rice's whale

 The Rice's whale is on the brink of extinction and, alongside the vaquita, is one of the most endangered cetaceans in the world.
-It is listed as Critically Endangered in the IUCN Red List and protected under the United States Endangered Species Act.
-The best population estimate is 33, with as little as 16 mature individuals, and the population is continuing to decline.
+It is listed as critically endangered on the IUCN Red List and protected under the United States Endangered Species Act.
+The best population estimate is 51, with as few as 26 mature individuals, and the population is continuing to decline.
 The reasons why the species' population declined to its current state remain poorly understood, but scientists believe that the industrialization of the Gulf of Mexico and the increase of anthropogenic activities within its habitat are primary contributors; unlike most baleen whales it is unlikely that whaling had an impact.
 Today, the Rice's whale's main threats are related to industrial and commercial activities within its habitat, including oil pollution, ship collisions, and underwater noise from seismic surveys and vessel traffic.
 It has also shown to be especially vulnerable to local catastrophic events such as the 2010 Deepwater Horizon oil spill, which single-handedly killed nearly twenty percent of the species' population.
+In 2026, the Trump Administration lifted protections for the Rice's whale which could result in the extinction of the species.
+In light of the recent lack of sufficient efforts on a U.S. federal level to halt the Rice's whales decline, non-government organization led conservation efforts have been launched to save the species from immediate extinction.
+This includes the multi-phase Operation Gulf Guardians launched by the Captain Paul Watson Foundation (CPWF).